 There will be a book sale on February 3rd from 9 am to 3 pm at St. Luke’s Episcopal Church in East Greenwich.
 Proceeds from the sale will go to support the St. Cecilia’s children’s choir, of which my daughter is a proud member.
 While the rest of the world is obsessing over what snacks to serve for the Superbowl, you can be in East Greenwich browsing a great selection of books and scoring some deals.
 Hope to see you there!

 Recently, on a particularly dreary day, I found myself flicking wistfully through the travel section of a broadsheet newspaper.
-As I sat on the sofa, slumped in my none-too-glam trackie bottoms and fleece-lined Crocs I tortured myself with page after page of unobtainable 'bourgeois' - which I believe is Russian for 'jealous-making' - holiday destinations.
-I ogled double-page spread after double-page spread of nut-brown bodies frolicking on pristine, deserted beaches, drooled over photos of towel-clad bodies being pummeled by tiny ladies with big muscles, and scanned ads promising, variously, views of the Northern lights, 'big game' and Alpine meadows in bloom.
+As I sat on the sofa, slumped in my none-too-glam trackie bottoms and fleece-lined Crocs I tortured myself with page after page of unobtainable ‘bourgeois’ – which I believe is Russian for ‘jealous-making’ – holiday destinations.
+I ogled double-page spread after double-page spread of nut-brown bodies frolicking on pristine, deserted beaches, drooled over photos of towel-clad bodies being pummeled by tiny ladies with big muscles, and scanned ads promising, variously, views of the Northern lights, ‘big game’ and Alpine meadows in bloom.
+All while sitting listening to hail zing off the roof.
+And contemplating the wind shredding more twigs and branches from our scarily-close oak tree.

 If you spend a lot of your working time nagging people to keep their blood sugar under control and to take good care of their feet you will appreciate this.
 From the Centers for Disease Control…